geopython/pygeoapi.io/docs/community/index.md

 ### Gitter

 Gitter provides a web-based instant messaging and chatroom.
-The pygeoapi [Gitter chatroom](https://gitter.im/geopython/pygeoapi) is public and open to anyone (you require a Gitter or Twitter account to sign in).
+The pygeoapi [Gitter chatroom](https://app.gitter.im/#/room/#geopython_pygeoapi:gitter.im) is public and open to anyone.

 ### Slack